 You must include this envelope with the I-485 Application ‘package’.

 For immigrating family members requirements regarding the medical exam are the same.
 You can complete and later sign Part II of Form I-693 for a child younger than 14.

-Each applicant must pay cash for the examination, the blood test, the X-ray, and for vaccinations administered, at the office of the examining doctor or at the clinic where the exam is performed.
+Each applicant must pay cash for the examination, the blood and urine tests, the X-ray, and for vaccinations administered, at the office of the examining doctor or at the clinic where the exam is performed.
 If the X-ray is made at an outside facility you must pay there too and usually in cash.
 The same applies if the blood test is done outside the doctor’s office.

 Go to www.uscis.gov